The Murderer’s Wife

-If you read my recent article on Joseph Rogers, of which the first part can be accessed on the London Overlooked website by following this link, you will no doubt have formed a very favourable impression of the man.
+If you read my recent article on Joseph Rogers, the first part of which can be accessed on the London Overlooked website by following this link, you will no doubt have formed a very favourable impression of the man.
 He was a doctor, and, as well as campaigning for improvements in public health provision, he worked as medical officer in the infirmaries of two metropolitan workhouses, first for the Strand Union and then for the Westminster Union.
 In all that he did and said — and he was certainly outspoken on many matters — he demonstrated integrity and genuine commitment to the welfare of the poor and the marginalised.
 Many an overlooked Londoner had reason to be grateful for the timely interventions of Dr Rogers.

 In this second article, as in the first, the setting is the Strand Union workhouse in Cleveland Street.
 In his memoirs Rogers gave a detailed and uncompromising account of the building and its unfortunate occupants.
 He was clearly horrified at the conditions he encountered in the year of his arrival, which was 1856, and he highlighted the particular difficulties he experienced in the discharge of his medical duties.
-There were no paid nurses, and the routine care of the sick was carried out by female paupers, who were “more or less infirm”, and who were only occasionally helped by strong younger inmates.
+There were no paid nurses and the routine care of the sick was carried out by female paupers, who were ‘more or less infirm’ and only occasionally helped by strong younger inmates.
 Just outside the male wards two upright posts and a cross bar had been set up for beating carpets, which generated so much noise that it was difficult for the sick inmates to sleep, as well as filling the yard with dust so thick that the windows had to be kept closed.
-The male insane ward was at the top of a flight of steps, which made it “absurdly unsuitable” for the sort of unpredictable behaviour that was frequently manifested, and the female insane ward was immediately beneath the lying-in room, so that the cries of the lunatics unsettled the expectant mothers.
+The male insane ward was at the top of a flight of steps, which made it ‘absurdly unsuitable’ for the sort of unpredictable behaviour that was frequently manifested, and the female insane ward was immediately beneath the lying-in room, so that the cries of the lunatics unsettled the expectant mothers.

-Now at some point he had lodged with a man by the name of Richard Steed in Maypole, a village situated between Canterbury and Herne.
-Steed, who was in his fifties, and about twenty years older than Eldridge, earned his living as a carrier, delivering goods with a horse and cart.
+Now, at some point he had lodged with a man by the name of Richard Steed in Maypole, a village situated between Canterbury and Herne.
+Steed, who was in his fifties and about twenty years older than Eldridge, earned his living as a carrier, delivering goods with a horse and cart.
 Latterly he had concentrated his efforts on the navvies — men like Eldridge — making frequent runs between Maypole and the railway works with kegs of beer and other essential supplies.
 However, for reasons unknown he and Eldridge fell out, and Eldridge took himself and Sarah Ann off to a cottage in some other part of the village, where, one guesses, he allowed his resentment against his former landlord to grow and grow.

 Drunk or sober, they were in high spirits, so much so that Steed suggested that he and Eldridge walk back to their village together.
 The distance from Herne to Maypole was not great — under two miles — and the only route was along a footpath.
-The footpath passed a spot known locally as Pooley’s Gardens, where they were seen at about seven thirty, walking side by side, and evidently enjoying each other’s company.
+The footpath passed a spot known locally as Pooley’s Gardens, where they were seen at about seven thirty walking side by side and evidently enjoying each other’s company.
 But the next sighting of Steed and Eldridge was of a very different — and distressing — nature.

 For about half a mile from Pooley’s Gardens, as the footpath approached Maypole, Richard Steed was found lying in a ditch.
 He was in a terrible state, which one of the Sunday papers described in the following lurid terms: